oasisprotocol/old-docs/README.md

 Our new development experience allows seasoned blockchain developers, developers learning to build on blockchain platforms, and even cloud developers, to seamlessly build and take advantage of integrity, confidentiality, and privacy built into the Oasis Network.

-Thanks to all the developers who provided meaningful feedback via phone calls, Gitter, GitHub and more-––your feedback to make our platform better has been critical to understand the updates we should make to our platform.
+Thanks to all the developers who provided meaningful feedback via phone calls, Gitter, GitHub and more—your feedback  has been critical to understanding how we can make the platform better.

 Here’s a summary of what’s changing: